-When a veteran suffers from a service-connected disability, the VA assigns them a disability rating between 0% and 100%.
+When a veteran suffers from a service-connected disability, VA assigns them a disability rating between 0 and 100 percent.
 Veterans are paid a set monthly amount that corresponds to their combined disability rating based on VA compensation rates.
-In many cases the VA is able to reduce a veteran’s rating and therefore the amount of compensation they receive each month.
+In many cases VA is able to reduce a veteran’s rating and therefore the amount of compensation they receive each month.
 Throughout this post, we will be discussing why this occurs, VA’s process for implementing rating reductions, and what you can do to fight a proposed rating reduction.

 Why Does VA Reduce Disability Ratings?

 The Department of Veterans Affairs reduces veterans’ disability ratings to ensure that each veteran is being compensated for their current level of disability.
 If VA anticipates that a veteran’s condition has improved or will improve over time when initially rating them, they will schedule a re-evaluation of the veteran’s condition and can potentially reduce their disability rating.